dv/Ficon.as/README.md

 The options are set directly on the ```ElementFormat``` instance used.
 Check out the [documentation](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/text/engine/ElementFormat.html) for a list of possible settings.

+The returned object is a Sprite, containing one child, a TextLine.
+Returning the TextLine object directly would be annoying if you wanted to position the element, since it calculates **y** using the text baseline instead of the point of the highest character, as you'd intuitively expect.
+The Sprite container makes sure that you can easily position it by setting x and y like you're used to.

 UnicodeRange
 ============